 Lebanon enjoys one of the most vibrant feminist movements in the Arab region.
 The right of Lebanese women to vote was recognized in 1952, and since then Lebanese women have made great strides in advancing the women´s empowerment agenda.
 Lebanon’s ratification of the Convention for the Elimination of All Forms of Discrimination Against Women (CEDAW) in 1997 catalyzed a greater awareness of women’s rights within Lebanese society, followed by the establishment in 1998 of the National Commission for Lebanese Women (NCLW), which is affiliated with the Presidency of the Council of Ministers.
 Today, primary school enrolments of girls and boys are equal and 83 per cent of Lebanese women are literate.
-In 2016, the Office of the Minister of State for Women’s Affairs (OMSWA), was created to support the advancement of gender equality and women’s empowerment in Lebanon.

 However, a number of legal, institutional and social hurdles to women’s full enjoyment of their rights remain in place.
 Lebanon has maintained reservations on the CEDAW Article 9(2), regarding nationality; several subparagraphs of Article 16(1), related to personal status laws; and Article 29(1), on the settlement of disputes on the interpretation of Convention to the International Court of Justice.
-In Lebanon, the labour force participation rate for women aged 15 years and above is 22 per cent compared to 72 per cent for men.
+In Lebanon, the labour force participation rate for women aged 15 years and above is 29 per cent compared to 72 per cent for men.

 Through its interventions, UN Women aims to fully engage women in political institutions and processes and to provide them with means to access decent work and income security.
 It also seeks to guarantee women’s participation in decision-making, at the household and community levels, and in peace and security commitments, so that women may participate equally in the socio-economic development of Lebanon.
 UN Women also engages men and boys in addressing negative stereotypes and inequalities.